kyeap-vmware/gpupgrade/gpupgrade_internal_workflow_README.md

 1. Freeze all new cluster rows to remove references to clog entries
 1. Copy control file settings to new cluster (clog, xlog, xid)
 1. Set coordinator's frozenxid and minmxid
-1. Invalidate Indexes (bitmap indexes)
+1. Invalidate Indexes again (bitmap indexes only? further explained why again later)
 1. Set coordinator's frozenxid and minmxid again
 1. Copy or link files (relfilenodes) to new cluster
 1. Reset system identifier